-Arsenal v Manchester City team news
+This is best Arsenal team I've faced - Guardiola

 - Manchester City have dropped 13 away points this season (W5, D2, L3), compared to 11 in total last term (W14, D4, L1).

-- City have won each of their last 22 Premier League games on a Wednesday, the longest winning run on a specific day of the week in the competition's history.
+- City have won each of their past 22 Premier League games on a Wednesday, the longest winning run on a specific day of the week in the competition's history.

 - Pep Guardiola's team are at risk of losing three consecutive away league fixtures for the first time since July 2020.

-- They have only scored six goals in their last nine away games in all competitions.
+- They have only scored six goals in their past nine away games in all competitions.

-- Kevin de Bruyne has failed to net in each of his last 13 Manchester City appearances in league and cup.
+- Kevin de Bruyne has failed to net in each of his past 13 Manchester City appearances in league and cup.

 My Arsenal line-up